Gromley1/browserview/README.md

 This is a UI challenge I submitted for assessment.
-The core of thge challemnge was to mock a company landing page and have the view resize for a mobile browser.
-To take on this challenge I decided to ustilize conditional rendering in the header that will re render based on a window resize event listener which detects if the app s running in a mibile browser or if the screen is being resized.
+The core of the challemnge was to mock a company landing page and have the view resize for a mobile browser.
+To take on this challenge I decided to utilize conditional rendering in the header that will re-render based on a window resize event listener which detects if the app is running in a mibile browser or if the screen is being resized.
 For the main body I handled the resizing with CSS media queries.
-PLease see exapmles of bothe the browser and mobiel view below
+Please see screen captures of both the browser and mobiel views below

 -- Browser View
 ![browser capture](https://user-images.githubusercontent.com/39548252/67151373-40e21100-f27a-11e9-9854-7b59b9af72ce.PNG)

 --Mobile View

 ![mobile view](https://user-images.githubusercontent.com/39548252/67151384-6ff88280-f27a-11e9-82ac-eb6f6e90d11c.PNG)